Nexmo/station/_tutorials/retrieve-conversation-details.md

 While this tutorial looks at retrieving the details for an voice call, there are many possible scenarios that could have been looked at, such as a video call or a text chat session.
 It is hoped that this tutorial will provide insight into the structure of a Conversation, as the Conversation is an important object that underlies much of the Nexmo technology.
 It is a fundamental data structure for communication activities, as all communication takes place through a Conversation.

-The setup you will have in this tutorial is illustrated in the following digram:
+The setup you will have in this tutorial is illustrated in the following diagram:

 ![Conversation](/assets/images/conversation-api/call-forward-conversation.png)